wp-plugins/fluid-responsive-slideshow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Fluid Responsive Slideshow is a wordpress plugin that enable you to put slideshow easily into post,page, or template.
+Fluid Responsive Slideshow / image slider is a wordpress plugin that enable you to put slideshow easily into post,page, or template.
 == Description ==

-Fluid Responsive Slideshow is a wordpress plugin that enable you to put slideshow easily into post,page, or template.
+Fluid Responsive Slideshow / image slider is a wordpress plugin that enable you to put slideshow easily into post,page, or template.
 This plugin is based on a jquery plugin called orbit.js

 **Features :**